-Out of Seat Loud Voice Touching Others Bad Language
+Out of Seat Loud Voice Touching Others Inappropriate Language Using Cell Phone on Bus

 Students who receive a behavior card must personally take the card to their building principal.
 The building principal will process through the inappropriate behavior with the student so that the student is aware that the behavior should not happen again.
 No other consequences are assigned to the student as a result of the first infraction.